Saravanannus/cp-cohort6-group1/README.md

 ## Explanation of CICD Workflow

 - **on: pull_request & push:** The workflow is triggered by pull requests and push events on the dev and main branches.
-jobs:
+- **jobs:**

   - **test:** This job runs tests to ensure the code is ready for deployment.
 It installs dependencies and executes the test suite.

   - **deploy-staging:** This job is triggered when the dev branch is updated.
 If the tests pass, the application is deployed to the staging environment.

    - **deploy-production:** This job is triggered when the main branch is updated, deploying the application to production after passing tests.

 ### Branch Permissions

-To enforce branch protection, you can configure GitHub branch protection rules:
+To enforce branch protection, can configure GitHub branch protection rules:

-- **Main Branch (main):**
+1.**Main Branch (main):**

-Require status checks (tests) to pass before merging.
+- Require status checks (tests) to pass before merging.
-Require PR approval (at least one reviewer).
+- Require PR approval (at least one reviewer).
-Prevent direct pushes to the branch.
+- Prevent direct pushes to the branch.

-- **Development Branch (dev):**
+2.**Development Branch (dev):**

-Similar restrictions as the main branch.
+- Similar restrictions as the main branch.
-Use required status checks for running tests.
+- Use required status checks for running tests.
-You can configure these protections in the repository's Settings Branches.
+- we can configure these protections in the repository's ***Settings*** -> ***Branches***.

 ### Deploy Scripts